 - Can you take phone calls, meet vendors and fit in time for meetings while you run a business or while at work?

 A majority of vendors operate between normal business hours and you would have to keep to these times and make time during the day or take days off to make it to these meetings.
 These meetings may require multiple follow-up interactions as well.

-- Are you planning a local or an outstation wedding?
+- Are you planning a local or an outstation celebration?

 If it is new place that you are getting married at or maybe at a destination location that requires somebody to be present on ground to coordinate the efforts.

-- Are you getting help from friends or family to help with the wedding planning?
+- Are you getting help from friends or family to help with the may things that need to get?